 The CNN Center

-Visiting the CNN Center was the first thing I did in Atlanta, and it was very difficult not go all fan girl crazy during the tour.
+Visiting the CNN Center was the first thing I did in Atlanta, and it was very difficult not to go all fan girl crazy during the tour.
 Whether you’re a lover of CNN like me or not a big fan at all, this place is still worth a visit.
-The behind the scenes look at how our news is made and delivered to us is incredibly fascinating, and if you time your visit correctly, you might get lucky enough to catch a live taping in the studios.
+The behind the scenes look at how our news is made and delivered is incredibly fascinating, and if you time your visit correctly, you might get lucky enough to catch a live taping in the studios.
 Fun fact: The CNN Center in Atlanta is also home to the world’s tallest and longest free-standing escalator in the world, and you get to ride it at the beginning of the tour.

 Largest aquarium in the Western hemisphere… Need I say more?
 Of course I don’t, but I will anyway.
 This aquarium is absolutely incredible, and what I loved most was its interactive feel.
 In some exhibits you could touch the sea animals while in others you were completely surrounded by them as they swam in floor to ceiling tanks.
 There’s even a live dolphin show among many other shows you can catch at the aquarium.
 There’s something there to interest people of all ages.